Tan Zhonglin

-Tan Zhonglin (譚鍾麟 (T'an Chung-lin), 1822–1905) was a Qing dynasty scholar-official.
+Tan Zhonglin (譚鍾麟 (T'an Chung-lin), 1822–1905) was a Qing dynasty Confucian scholar-official.
 He was born in Gaolong, Chaling County, Hunan Province.
 His courtesy name was Wenqing (文卿).
 He was the father of Tan Yankai, a politician of the Republic of China.

 Biography

 In 1856 (the 5th year of the Xianfeng reign) he passed the metropolitan-level imperial examination and was awarded the jinshi degree, and was admitted to the Hanlin Academy first with the scholastic title of Shujishi, years later as bianxiu, a compiler and secretary.
 In 1863, he was yushi, investigating censor; in this capacity he was the leader of more than 40 officials who successfully petitioned Empress Dowager Cixi to exonerate Prince Gong.
-Tan won his fame and drew positive attention from the leading politicians as well as the Empress.
+Tan won his fame and drew positive attention from the leading politicians as well as the Empress Dowager.

 In 1866, he was appointed the Prefect of Hangzhou, Zhejiang Province.
 In 1868, recommended by Li Hongzhang, he was appointed the Judicial Commissioner of Henan Province.